 The collar has a series of small grooves carved into it around the entire circumference.
 When the planchet is struck at enormous pressure, the metal in the coin tries to expand out the side but is held in place by the collar.
 The tiny grooves on the collar are now transferred to the edge of the coin.

 Another method used to impart reeding and other edge adornments is to strike the coin first and then put it through a milling machine which will add the reeds or different designs to the edge of the coin.
 This process is ordinarily done by rolling and squeezing the coin in between two metal strips that have the grooves or other designs engraved on them.
 The Presidential dollar series coins produced for circulation use this method for imparting the incuse edge lettering on the coin.
 This method of adding the edge adornments after the coin has been struck has led to numerous error coins being released into circulation.

 Why Do They Put Reeds on the Edge of a Coin?

-Originally, minting facilities made coins out of precious metals such as gold and silver.
+Originally, minting facilities made coins from precious metals such as gold and silver.
 As coins circulated, unscrupulous people would use a knife or file to scrape off a little bit of metal from each coin they handled.
 As hundreds or even thousands of people shaved off a small amount of precious metal, the coin would get smaller and be worth less than its stated value.

-To stop this practice of shaving or "clipping" coins, mints around the world added adornments such as reeds, lettering, or some other type of decorative devices.
-If the edge adornments were gone, then you knew someone had clipped the coin and reduce the amount of precious metal in the coin.
+To stop this practice of shaving or "clipping" coins, mints around the world added adornments such as reeds, lettering, or other decorative devices.
+If the edge adornments were gone, then you knew someone had clipped the coin and reduced the amount of precious metal in the coin.

 What Are Other Types of Edges on Coins?

-Although there is no definitive list of the different type of edges on coins, here are a few of the most common (and some uncommon) edges you will find on coins from around the world:
+Although there is no definitive list of the different types of edges on coins, here are a few of the most common (and some uncommon) edges you will find on coins from around the world:

 - Plain: The edge is smooth with no indentations or design on it.